-Certain information contained herein is based on outside sources believed to be reliable, but its accuracy is not guaranteed.
+Certain as investment advice or a recommendation of any particular investment product, strategy, investment information contained herein is based on outside sources believed to be reliable, but its accuracy is not guaranteed.

 The information in this Report is only as current as the date indicated and may be superseded by subsequent market events or for other reasons.
 Nothing contained herein constitutes investment, legal, tax or other advice nor is it to be relied on in making an investment or other decision.
 Investors should independently investigate any investment strategy or manager, and consult with qualified investment, legal, and tax professionals before making an investment.